-Starting a Major or a Concentration in WGS
+Starting a Major or Concentration

 - Courses required for the major in WGS include WMGST 121, WMGST 399 (to be taken in the spring of the senior year), plus seven additional courses, one of which must be at Level III.
 These seven courses shall include at least one course from each of the following areas: Theory and Methods Applicable to Studying Gender; Gender in Historical Contexts; and Gender in Global, Comparative or Diverse Contexts